Home

 Purchasing a specific reference book for canning is the best and safest way forward for this form of preserves.

-Drying or dehydrating food is probably the oldest form of preserving vegetables and other food.
+Drying or Dehydrating Food is probably the oldest form of preserving vegetables and other food.
 It can be done at home with little or no specialist equipment.
 You just need time and heat to get a great result.

 The big benefit of dehydrating food is that it can be stored very economically and reconstituted at will.